 If you have a child arrangement order which states that the child should live with one parent (you), you are free to take them abroad for a maximum of 28 days without needing to gain permission, unless there is a court order to the contrary.

-When travelling abroad without the child’s father present, it helps to be prepared in case border officials ask questions.
-While written consent from the father is not required, we would certainly recommend that you get it.
-Ask the father to write a letter that confirms their agreement with the plan and includes their contact details and specifics about the holiday.
+When travelling abroad without the child’s father with you, it helps to be prepared in case border officials ask questions.
+While written consent from the father is not required, I would certainly recommend that you get it.
+Ask the father to write a letter that confirms their agreement with the holiday plan and includes their contact details and specifics about the holiday.
 You can then present this to the border authorities if asked.

-Over the years, hundreds of thousands of parents have been stopped at British airports, ports and train stations on suspicion of abduction, simply because their surname doesn’t match their child’s.
+Over the years, hundreds of thousands of parents have been stopped at British airports, ports and train stations on suspicion of child abduction, simply because their surname doesn’t match their child’s surname.
 In the UK, a child’s passport only lists their name, date of birth and place of birth, with no reference to their parents.
 As a result, we would recommend that you take a copy of the birth, adoption or divorce certificate with you as additional proof of your relationship to your son or daughter.